 Questions regarding children’s moral and political status have received growing attention in the last years.
 In particular, it has been discussed whether children can be – or should be – seen as bearers of moral rights, and if so, which rights can be appropriately ascribed to them (Griffin 2002; Brennan 2002; Brighouse 2002).
 It has often been assumed that children should not be granted full autonomy rights or political rights.
 In recent discussions, however, it has been questioned once again how paternalism towards older children and adolescents can be justified (Anderson/Claassen 2012; Franklin-Hall 2013; Schouten 2018), and on what grounds these groups of persons are denied a right to vote (Clayton 2006).
 Furthermore, considerable attention has been given to claims regarding ‘child-specific goods’ and the ‘intrinsic value of children’, and the implications of such claims for questions of children’s rights and distributive justice (Mcleod 2002; Brennan 2014; Brighouse/Swift 2014; Gheaus 2017; Hannan 2017).

 These various issues point to an underlying theme, namely, what a child ‘is’, how childhood is distinguished from adulthood, and what the moral relevance of this distinction is.
 Moral Philosophy and Politics invites contributions to this general concern and to ongoing and controversial discussions in the ethics of childhood as described above.
 Suitable contributions may address questions such as:

-Papers should be submitted before June 30, 2018 and should not exceed 8000 words; shorter articles will also be accepted for review.
+Papers should be submitted before November 30, 2018 and should generally not exceed 8000 words; shorter articles will also be accepted for review.